oVirt/512-byte-vm/README.md

 ## Can I use it?

 Sure!
-Go grab it from the [releases section](https://github.com/janoszen/512-byte-vm/releases) for the latest release!
+Go grab it from the [releases section](https://github.com/janoszen/512-byte-vm/releases)!
+We have raw, QCOW2, VDI, VMDK, VHD and ISO images.

 ## How?